dhathris/asset_store/README.md

     - This script installs all the dependencies except python and pip, using pip
     - This script installs the missing required packages, if your system already has the required package installed, it skips the installation of that package

-## Execution instructions
-1. For a sanity check, run the tests using the command `python manage.py test` from the root of the cloned repository
-2. To start the API, run the command `python manage.py runserver` from the root of the cloned repository

 ## Scope of the API Input and Output
 The API is only tested with JSON input and output.
 XML as input is NOT tested.